-Friday, July 27
+Friday, July 28

-6 to 9 p.m.
+6 to 8 p.m.

-Downtown Castle Rock.
+Downtown Castle Rock

 The Old West will truly come to life.
-Watch as cowhands drive a herd of longhorn steer and cattle through Downtown.
-Starting at Rock Park, the herd will continue along Perry Street, before completing the journey right in front of the Castle Rock Police Department.
+Watch as cowhands from Silverado Ranch drive a herd of Texas Longhorn through Downtown.
+Starting at Rock Park, the herd will continue along Perry Street before completing the journey right in front of the Castle Rock Police Department.

 Continue the celebration

-The Douglas County Fair and Rodeo tradition starts July 20 and runs through Aug.
-5. Get your tickets at douglascountyfairandrodeo.com.
+The Douglas County Fair and Rodeo runs through Aug.
+7. Get tickets at the Douglas County Fair and Rodeo website.

 The Douglas County Fair and Rodeo Parade starts at 9:30 a.m.
 Saturday, July 30.
 The old-fashioned parade starts on the south end of Town and continues through Downtown.
 More at the Castle Rock Chamber of Commerce website.